Beijing places sanctions on US arms companies Lockheed and Raytheon over sales to Taiwan

 BEIJING: China has placed US companies Lockheed Martin Corp and Raytheon Technologies Corp under sanctions over US arms sales to Taiwan.

-The sanctions are countermeasures against the two companies over a US$100 million Feb 7 arms sale that "undermined China's security interests, seriously undermined China-US relations and peace and stability in the Taiwan Strait", foreign ministry spokesman Wang Wenbin said at a regular news briefing.
+The sanctions are countermeasures against the two companies over a US$100 million arms sale that was approved by the United States in February.
+The move "undermined China's security interests, seriously undermined China-US relations and peace and stability in the Taiwan Strait", foreign ministry spokesman Wang Wenbin said at a regular news briefing.

 Beijing says that the self-ruled island of Taiwan is a breakaway province that must be reunified with the mainland.